MemDLM: Memory-Enhanced DLM Training: Related Work

 \paragraph{Fast weights and parametric memory.} The idea that neural networks can store short-lived, sample-specific information in parameters rather than only in activations has a long history in the fast-weights literature~\cite{tieleman2009using, ba2016using, hinton1987using, zhao2026fast}.
-Related memory-based adaptation methods, many of them developed in auto-regressive or modern LLM settings, further show that test-time or local weight updates can act as a form of parametric memory stored in the weights, enabling rapid adaptation from local context~\cite{sprechmann2018memory, tack2024online, meng2022mass, mitchell2021fast, memoryllm, wang2024self, padmanabhan2023propagating}.
-MemDLM is closely connected to this perspective: its fast weights act as a transient parametric memory of a local denoising trajectory.
-Unlike generic memory-augmented models, however, our memory is not an external module or cache; it is formed directly through inner-loop gradient updates aligned with diffusion denoising states.
+Related memory-based adaptation methods, many developed in auto-regressive or modern LLM settings, further show that local weight updates can act as parametric memory and enable rapid adaptation from context~\cite{sprechmann2018memory, tack2024online, meng2022mass, mitchell2021fast, memoryllm, wang2024self, padmanabhan2023propagating}.
+MemDLM is closely connected to this perspective: its fast weights act as a transient parametric memory of a local denoising trajectory, formed directly through inner-loop gradient updates rather than through an external memory module or cache.

-\paragraph{Meta-learning and Bi-level Optimization.} MemDLM also relates to meta-learning methods that use inner-loop adaptation together with an outer-loop objective~\cite{thrun1998learning, finn2017model, nichol2018first, vinyals2016matching, snell2017prototypical, santoro2016meta, rajeswaran2019meta, garg2022can}.
+\paragraph{Meta-learning and Bi-level Optimization.} MemDLM relates to meta-learning methods that combine inner-loop adaptation with an outer-loop objective~\cite{thrun1998learning, finn2017model, nichol2018first, vinyals2016matching, snell2017prototypical, santoro2016meta, rajeswaran2019meta, garg2022can}.
 As in these approaches, our method optimizes base parameters so that a small number of fast updates becomes useful at deployment time.
-The difference is that our inner loop is not intended to adapt across task episodes in the usual few-shot sense.
-Instead, it internalizes the local denoising trajectory of each training sample, making the bi-level structure serve as a mechanism for memory formation under diffusion corruption rather than as a generic meta-learner.
+The difference is that our inner loop does not adapt across task episodes in the few-shot sense; instead, it internalizes the local denoising trajectory of each sample.